Bridging Wright-Fisher and Moran models: Discussion

-We proposed a simple and tractable model that bridges the Wright-Fisher model and the Moran model.
-In our model, a fraction $\rho$ of the population is updated at each discrete time step, using binomial sampling.
-The Wright-Fisher model and the Moran model are recovered where the updated fraction $\rho$ is respectively $1$ and $1/N$.
-Under the diffusion approximation, we obtained the mutant fixation probability, as well as the rate of approach to steady state and the variance and eigenvalue effective population sizes.
-We further extended our model to the case where the updated fraction $\rho$ fluctuates.
-We derived a simple relation between the mean updated fraction and the mean individual lifetime.
+We extended our model to the case where the updated fraction $\rho$ fluctuates.
+We showed that the mean individual lifetime is the inverse of the mean updated fraction.
 We considered the case where the lifetime fluctuates.
 Finally, we examined the situation where selection occurs both on birth and on death, assuming that the lifetime of individuals is geometrically distributed.
 In all these cases, we obtained simple expressions of the fixation probability in the diffusion approximation.

-Our model can be seen as a particular case of the Chia and Watterson model~\cite{chia1969demographic}.
-We do not focus on the offspring distribution, but on the fraction of the population that is updated at each time step.
-This leads to a more tractable model where the Wright-Fisher and the Moran model emerge as simple limiting cases in the fixation probabilities.
+Here, we did not model mutations, as we primarily focused on fixation probabilities and absorption times.
+Including mutations explicitly in our model would be an interesting extension.
+It would allow to derive the stationary distribution of mutants and wild-types in the population, since mutant fixation and extinction would no longer be absorbing states~\cite{ewens2004mathematical}.
+Previous works have investigated the impact of mutations on the effective coalescent size~\cite{wakeley2009extensions}, as well as the diffusion approximation~\cite{tavare1984}.
+In the case of neutral mutants, our partial update model falls in the class of Cannings models~\cite{cannings1973equivalence,cannings1974latent}, which yield convergence to Kingman's coalescent~\cite{kingman1982a, kingman1982b, mohle1998, mohle2003coalescent} in the large-$N$ limit, even when parent-independent mutations are included.
+Furthermore, the stationary distribution of allele frequencies across generations is then the same as in the Wright-Fisher model~\cite{gan2017dirichlet}.

-Considering intermediate updated fractions has concrete applications, including bet-hedging strategies, where only a fraction of the population gives rise to the next generation, while the other seeds or offspring-generating individuals are dormant.
-These strategies allow the population to survive unpredictable or harsh environment changes.
-They are common in annual plants \cite{venable_bet_2007, gremer_bet_2014}, bacterial populations \cite{veening_bet-hedging_2008}, and insects \cite{joschinski_diapause_2021}.
+Including fluctuations in the total population size in addition to fluctuations of the updated fraction would account for ``sweepstakes effect'' observed for marine organisms, where adults release a large number of gametes.
+While most gametes are lost to external perturbations, reproduction is a chance event that can produce a very large number of offspring~\cite{beckenbach1994mitochondrial, hedgecock1994does}.